wp-plugins/wangguard/readme.txt

 WangGuard Always will be free for personal use, this means that whenever you have less than 500 daily registrations or you make less than $200/month, you never have to pay anything for WangGuard.

-Over 1,742,000 Splogger/unwanted users blocked in just 8 months!
+Over 3,400,000 Splogger/unwanted users blocked in just 1 year and half!

 WangGuard already is blocking 99.90% of sploggers and unwanted users.